Ultimate Valorant Ranking System Guide, MMR & RR Explained

 How many Valorant Ranks do exist?

-There’s a total of 22 Valorant ranks.
+There’s a total of 25 Valorant ranks.
 Each Valorant rank signifies a specific skill level — the higher a rank, the higher skill level a player should represent.
-There are 8 rank divisions, and each of them (except Radiant, which is the highest rank in Valorant) consists of 3 tiers.
+There are 9 rank divisions, and each of them (except Radiant, which is the highest rank in Valorant) consists of 3 tiers.
+These are the Valorant ranks:

 Valorant Rank Distribution